 - Kernel extensions on MacOS and Accessibility Functions used as workarounds (for functions like right-click menus) need administrative rights to enable.

-- PowerBroker allows for the local elevation on an application, not the user, and child processes to have the proper privileges required for the development or testing of an application.
+- Allows for the local elevation on an application, not the user, and child processes to have the proper privileges required for the development or testing of an application.

-- PowerBroker rules provide the ability for specific applications by path, publisher, hash, or other criteria to execute as an administrator for testing, debugging, installation, or software removal.
+- Implements rules providing the ability for specific applications by path, publisher, hash, or other criteria to execute as an administrator for testing, debugging, installation, or software removal.
 These tasks can be performed by a developer, programmer, or quality assurance personnel to maintain a secure workflow or even instantiate a DevOps process.

-- When remote administrative credentials are needed for network authentication, PowerBroker for Windows integrates into PowerBroker Password Safe to seamlessly retrieve credentials and apply them using a “RunAs” command.
+- Integrates into our Password Safe product to seamlessly retrieve credentials and apply them using a “RunAs” command.
+This enables secure use of remote administrative credentials when needed for network authentication.
 This occurs without the end user’s visibility to elevate the application and allows it to operate with real domain credentials, with any privileges, to satisfy use cases where local elevation alone is not sufficient.

-For more information on how to remove administrative rights for developers, programmers, and quality assurance download our latest white paper, The CISO’s Guide to Managing Risk for Privileged Access & Credentials in Windows Environments
+For more information on how to remove administrative rights for developers, programmers, and quality assurance download our Guide to Endpoint Privilege Management.